How Many Days in Prague is Enough?

 How many days in Prague are enough?

 Two to three days in Prague are generally enough to see the major tourists attractions and experience the city’s culture.
-However, if you have more time, you can explore the city’s many museums, galleries, and neighborhoods in greater depth.
+But, if you have more time, you can explore the city’s many museums, galleries, and neighborhoods in greater depth.

 Is 3 days in Prague enough?